 For starters, working in a team saves you tons of time.
 Doing things on your own and with the help of others is not the same.
 You’ll be able to complete things faster if you have help.

-Working in a team can also be really fun.
+Working in a team can also be fun.
 If you have a group of skilled teammates, this kills the dullness in the workplace.
 Working on your own can be tiring and repetitive.
 We all need social contact in our lives.

 Next, this keeps you informed of the latest happenings.
 Teammates discuss matters with each other.
 You can learn a lot from them, and you can teach them a lot.
-If you miss out on teamwork, you’re missing out on learning opportunities and information, also.
+If you miss out on teamwork, you’re missing out on learning opportunities and information, too.

 Finally, being a team person in a company that encourages teamwork brings you closer to promotions and helps you stand out in the eyes of your employer.
 Isn’t this where you want your career to go?